 Moderate Walks for Cataracts

 There is no cure for cataracts.
-Currently, it can be treated through sticking to a special diet.
-Otherwise surgery is also an option, but is incredibly invasive and may require a complete lens transplant.
+Currently, they can be treated by sticking to a special diet.
+Otherwise, surgery is also an option, but it is incredibly invasive and may require a complete lens transplant.
 In many cases, patients have developed cataracts on their new lenses soon after the surgery.

 In the same vein as glaucoma, the best way to treat cataracts is to prevent them from ever forming.
 There are several ways to do this through diet alone, but regular exercise may also decrease your risk.

-Age-related macular degeneration and diabetic retinopathy are two other diseases that may also be prevented through exercises.
-The link between these diseases and exercise is not as strong as glaucoma and cataracts.
+Age-related macular degeneration and diabetic retinopathy are two other diseases that may also be prevented through exercise.
+The link between these diseases and exercise is not as strong as it is with glaucoma and cataracts.